 Mr. Fabrikant has served as our President and Chief Executive Officer since October 2011 and received a nominal compensation of \$1.00 for this position.
 Mr. Fabrikant also serves as Executive Chairman of SEACOR.
-For more -Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Operating Officer, Vice President - Finance and General Counsel and Secretary-President and Chief Executive Officer (Principal Executive Officer): Mr. Charles Fabrikant
+For more -Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Operating Officer, Vice President - Finance and General Counsel and Secretary-President and Chief Executive Officer (Principal Executive Officer): Mr. Charles Fabrikant.

-Mr. Washecka served as our President and Chief Executive Officer until October 2011 when his employment was terminated
+Mr. Washecka served as our President and Chief Executive Officer until October 2011.